seqeralabs/nf-training-intro/docs/part1-cli.md

     The `-geometry +10+10` parameter will give us 10px spacing between the collages, the `-quality 05` parameter will compress our final image, and the `-background`, `-border`, and `-bordercolor` parameters add a little colour to the final image.

-    You can download that final image from the GitPod user interface by right clicking on the `collage_all.png` and clicking 'Download'.
+    You can view the final `collage_all.png` image directly in the GitPod user interface by clicking the filename in the file explorer on the left-hand side.
+You can also download the image to your local machine by right-clicking the filename and selecting 'Download'.

     Take a look - what do you think?